 The guide is organized as follows:

-Overview of mission and functions of school and public libraries – how are they the same?
+Mission and Functions of School and Public Libraries.
+How are they the same?
 How do they differ?

 Feasibility Checklist.
 Those contemplating combined libraries should carefully consider the Feasibility Checklist that begins on page 8.
 The checklist is composed of 15 key issues that need to be addressed in assessing the potential success of a combined library.
 A decision to proceed should be made only if the majority of the questions on the checklist can be answered affirmatively.